raul23/learning-chinese/expressions.rst

 `:information_source:`

-   - Q and A refers to question and answer
+   - Q and A refers to question and answer, respectively
    - use **nǐn** for the polite form of a question

 |